 steel plates and brackets (below photo).
 The idea was

 steel plates to flex as the dome rotated, however they were too weak

-and bent inwards; otherwise the basic bearing design
+and bent inwards; otherwise the basic bearing

 design (below photo) just replaced the steel plate with left